cwendorf/EASI/D-Extensions/README.md

 ### Overview of the Extensions

-EASI extentions are functions that go beyond the original vision for EASI (and the "new statistics").
-The EASI extensions parallel the four basic function files:
+EASI extentions are functions that go beyond the original vision for EASI.
+The EASI extensions parallel the four basic function files by adding the following:
 - **estimateExtensions.R** (scripts that estimate confidence intervals for sets of built-in contrasts and pairwise comparisons)
 - **plotExtensions.R** (scripts that plot onfidence intervals for sets of built-in contrasts and pairwise comparisons)
 - **effectExtensions.R** (scripts that calculate standardized effect sizes and confidence intervals for sets of built-in contrasts and pairwise comparisons)